Why Is Gas Going up Again?

 Article continues below advertisement

-Gas prices have been all over the place, but recently, they started increasing again.
+Gas prices have been all over the place, but in 2023 they have been increasing.

 Source: ISTOCK